bbc/lrud-spatial/README.md

 This threshold can be adjusted on a per-element basis with the `data-lrud-overlap-threshold` attribute, as a float from 0.0 to 1.0.
 An overlap of 0.0 will make a candidate only be considered if it is located _entirely_ in the direction of movement.

+Please also note that LRUD does not consider the Z Axis, which can cause surprising results with elements that are overlapped in this way, including in the case of full screen overlays on existing UIs.
+The above attribute can help alleviate this issue.

 ## Containers

 Focusables can be wrapped in containers.
 Containers can keep track of the last